Decch/webpage-with-only-html/README.md

-Simple Restaurant webpage with only HTML1
+Simple Restaurant webpage with only HTML